laminlabs/lamin-blog/docs/perturbench.md

 ## Author contributions

-Altana ingested all raw datasets and registered PerturBench's curation notebooks as transforms in the Lamin instance, and wrote the post.
+Altana curated the data in the database and wrote the post.

-Yan developed the curation and preprocessing notebooks, provided the datasets, and advice.
+Yan advised on the project and developed the curation and preprocessing notebooks.

-Alex contributed to conception and helped writing the post.
+Alex contributed to the conception and helped write the post.

 Sunny supervised the work and reviewed the post.